Harry Potter Studio Tour Review & Top Tips

 When you go into the tour, you’ll be taken first into a dark room with screens on the side.
 If you can, head for the door on the far wall, left hand side and stand there.
 This ensures you’ll get the best seats in the house for the next stage of the experience.

 Top Tip: Spot the Details!

 The first set you see is The Great Hall.
-My favourite thing is spotting all the things that never really got featured in the films but were made anyway.
+My favourite thing is spotting all the things that were never featured in the films but were made anyway.

 The attention to detail in the Potter movies was amazing.
-Check out the carvings on the back of the giant fireplace, the house point counting machines behind the teachers’ table, and the detailing on the pitchers and crockery on the long refectory tables.
+Check out the carvings on the back of the giant fireplace, the house point counting machines behind the teachers’ table.
+You’ll also love the detailing on the pitchers and crockery on the refectory tables.

 Top Tip: Ride a Broomstick